kdbanman/gutenparse/README.md

 # gutenparse

-This project has a few parts, all of which are designed to help me curate the Labelled and Balanced Gutenberg Bookset (LABGUB).
+This project has a few parts, all of which are designed to help me curate the Labelled and Balanced Gutenberg Bookset (LabGub).

 1. `gutenparse.py`